Friday, March 30, 2012

 order by colid

-SELECT * FROM INFORMATION_SCHEMA.COLUMNS WHERE TABLE_CATALOG = '<DATABASE NAME>' AND TABLE_SCHEMA = '<DB OWNER>' AND TABLE_NAME = '<YOUR TABLES NAME>'
+SELECT * FROM INFORMATION_SCHEMA.COLUMNS WHERE TABLE_CATALOG = '<DATABASE NAME>' AND TABLE_SCHEMA = '<DB OWNER>' AND TABLE_NAME = '<YOUR TABLES NAME>'sql

 imports microsoft.sqlserver.dts.pipeline does not work